T-Model Ford at The Rhythm Room on 7/29/2010

 Reinsel was clearly at Ford's rhythmic mercy, watching him intently for each change in tempo.
 To say that Ford isn't a strict guy when it comes to time signatures would be an understatement, each tune lurched and stalled as he followed the beat in his head, his foot always tapping to his own internal metronome.
 In the hands of a lesser artist it would have sounded like a mess, but Ford's "juke joint" playing illustrated what made that "Not Just the Same Old Blues Crap" motto of the early Fat Possum crew resonate so deeply with a generation of punk rockers and jaded indie-kids; giving real sound to the punk rock maxim that "it's not what you play, it's how you play it."

-As one couple took the dance floor, Ford looked up and seemed to lock in with Reinsel, who's beat all the sudden became a steady one.
+As one couple took the dance floor, Ford looked up and seemed to lock in with Reinsel, whose beat all the sudden became a steady one.
 When the floor filled up completely, Ford's playing became even more focused, and a giant grin took over his face.
 Bar patrons shouted encouragement, pounded beers and hollered for more as Ford rocked especially hard during a take on "Chicken Head Man," from his 2009 Alive Records release The Ladies Man.

 "T-Model just had a birthday," Reinsel announced, "And we think he's 90 years old."